Long County School District

 The Long County School District is a public school district in Long County, Georgia, United States, based in Ludowici.
 It serves the communities of Donald and Ludowici.

-It is the designated school district for residents for grades K-12, except parts in Fort Stewart.
+It is the designated school district for residents for grades Pre-K - 12, except parts in Fort Stewart.
 Fort Stewart has the Department of Defense Education Activity (DoDEA) as its local school district, for the elementary level.
 Students at the secondary level on Fort Stewart attend public schools operated by county school districts.

 Schools

-The Long County School District has two elementary schools, one middle school, and one high school which is currently in Region 2-AAA.
+The Long County School District has four elementary schools, one middle school, and one high school which is currently in Region 2-AAA.